AI-generated HTML reports need live review links

 FAQ

-Why not send the HTML file directly?
+Why not send the HTML or Markdown file directly?

 Many reviewers do not want to download and open local files.
 A live URL is easier to share, open, and discuss.